hrushikesh009/TA-Performance-ML-Classifier/readme.md

 /home
 `

-visit the home page fill basic form of the feature to evaluate the TA assistant.
+Visit the home page fill Basic form of the Feature to Evaluate the TA assistant.

 If the form is completed and submitted, you will receive a projected score based on your data.